-This blog post is written by our guest writer, Mark, who will surely help you to reduce unsubscriptions from your newsletters.
+This blog post is written by our guest writer, Mark, who will surely help you to reduce the number of people unsubscribing from emails.

 Any business sending out email newsletters will find the prospect of readers unsubscribing to be scary.
 Watching your mailing list dwindle as recipients decide your communications are useless to them is the worst-case scenario, however, it’s a likely outcome if you don’t take the time to get your emails right.